 CHOOSING THE RIGHT

-SMALL CAP SHARES
+SMALL CAP SHARES to buy

 Small Cap Shares will boost your investment returns.
 It's much easier for a small company to double or triple in size than for a top 10 company to grow by 5 or 10%.
 You need to invest in 7-10 ASX listed Small Cap Shares to position your portfolio for growth.
-Under the Radar provides the stock research to help you confidently choose your stocks and we provide ongoing updates advising you when to Buy/Hold/Sell.
+Under the Radar Report provides the small cap stock research to help you confidently choose your small cap stocks and we provide ongoing updates advising you when to Buy/Hold/Sell.
 But how do you choose which shares to buy?

-Follow these steps to choose which small cap shares to buy
+NINE steps to choose which small cap shares to buy

 Set up your portfolio structure following the basic rules of: cash (0-25%), small caps (20-30%), and big cap exposure with market linked investments/ (50-75%).